 - You may not use courses taken P/N to meet the College's English proficiency requirement.

-- You may not use courses taken P/N to satisfy a major, minor, or certificate requirements.
+- You may not use courses taken P/N to satisfy major, minor, or certificate requirements.

 - You may not use the P/N grading option for any course in the department of your major unless the department approves it.
-In special circumstances, a department or program may authorize a P/N grading option for a student in a departmental course if it will not be applied toward the requirements of his or her major.
-For this to happen, the major department or program must send written authorization for the exception to Graduation Analysis, 30 Calvin Hall.
+In special circumstances, a department or program may authorize a P/N grading option for a student in a departmental course if it will not be applied toward the requirements for the major.
 Courses required for the major in cognate or related areas may be taken as P/N only if the department offering the major has approved the P/N status for the requirement in question.

 - Instructors and/or departments may deny students the option to register P/N for any course.